Dan Sartain

 Daniel Fredrick Sartain (August 13, 1981 – March 20, 2021) was an American musician.
 His music encompasses a variety of genres, including rockabilly, punk rock and the blues.

-Career
+Biography

+Sartain grew up in Fairfield, Alabama, and later settled in Birmingham.
+In 2001, Sartain's released his first self-produced album, Crimson Guard.
+The next year, he self-produced and released Romance in Stereo, through an independent record label.

-After releasing two self-produced albums through independent record labels, in 2005 Sartain released Dan Sartain vs. the Serpientes, his first commercially-available studio album, through the San Diego, California-based Swami Records.
+In 2005 Sartain released Dan Sartain vs. the Serpientes, his first commercially available studio album, through the San Diego, California-based Swami Records.
 This was followed by Join Dan Sartain in 2006.

-In 2007 he toured as an opening act for The White Stripes and The Hives, releasing a new single on Jack White's Third Man Records entitled "Bohemian Grove".
+In 2007, he toured as an opening act for The White Stripes and The Hives.
+In an interview, Sartain recalled, “Touring with the White Stripes was my Rocky Balboa moment.”
+In 2009, he released a new single on Jack White's Third Man Records entitled "Bohemian Grove".

 In 2010 Sartain released his fifth album, Dan Sartain Lives.
 His single "Walk Among the Cobras Pt.1" can be heard in the "Russell episode" of the video game The Walking Dead: 400 Days.

+Other videogame credits, "Sunset Overdrive(2014), songs "We're going to have a party" and "OD Life".